naman070/Quiz-Game/README.md

 - Reads questions and answers from a CSV file
 - Randomizes question order
 - Tracks score and shows incorrect answers
+- Once the timer expires, quiz will terminate showing the final score.